strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 ]
 ```

-sending the following in the request body of a PUT or POST request will create a third relation of `id` `3` and position it before the relation with `id` `2`:
+sending the following in the request body of a PUT or POST request creates a third relation of `id` `3` and position it before the relation with `id` `2`:

 ```json
 categories: {